Hugo-COLLIN/hugocollin-website/src/content/work/hugocollin-website.md

 I finally found a solution that suited me: the Astro framework.
 It is a simple but modular static website generator that attracted me as soon as I discovered it.

-I also decided to use Netlify to host my website, as I had heard good things about it and it was free.
+I also decided to use Vercel to host my website, as I had heard good things about it and it was free.
 I combined it with my custom domain name from OVH, which I already had.

 ## Challenges Faced
-- Learn how to use Astro and Netlify.
+- Learn how to use Astro and Vercel.
 - Compile all the information I wanted to share in a clear and concise way.

 ## Skills Acquired